swilliams11/edgemicro-decorator/README.md

 You can either create a Procfile or update the Manifest.
 The preferred approach is to update the manifest as shown below.

-This application will be deployed to CF DEA architecture, so the meta-buildpack will not execute at this point and the service is directly available from `http://rest-service.bosh-lite.com/greeting`.
+This application will be deployed to CF's DEA architecture, so the meta-buildpack will not execute at this point and the service is directly available from `http://rest-service.bosh-lite.com/greeting`.
 If you want the meta-buildpack to execute, then the application must be deployed to the Diego Architecture.

 ### Update the manifest
-Update the manifest file as shown below.
+Update the manifest file as shown below; the file is located in `gs-rest-service/complete`.
 When the app starts, CF will assign `rest-service.bosh-lite.com` as the route to this service.
 The `path` property tells CF where the application code is located.
 The is also the directory where CF will run the buildpack detection process to determine which buildpack to apply to start the service.

 ```
 ---